diracdeltas/niceware/README.md

 [![Build Status](https://travis-ci.org/diracdeltas/niceware.svg?branch=master)](https://travis-ci.org/diracdeltas/niceware)

+A JS library for generating random-yet-memorable passwords, either server-side in Node or in the browser.
+Each word provides 16 bits of entropy, so a useful password requires at least 3 words.

-A javascript module for converting cryptographic keys and other sequences of random bytes into human-readable phrases, similar to [Diceware](http://world.std.com/~reinhold/diceware.html) but with a larger wordlist of size `2^16`.
+Because the wordlist is of exactly size 2^16, Niceware is also userful for convert cryptographic keys and other sequences of random bytes into human-readable phrases.
 With Niceware, a 128-bit key is equivalent to an 8-word phrase.

 Demo: https://diracdeltas.github.io/niceware/